Clustering, intermittency and scaling for passive particles on fluctuating surfaces: Conclusion

 \section{Conclusion}

-In this work, we have characterized the intermittent steady state of passive particles driven by fluctuating surfaces, and the manner in which it is approached.
-We have given strong evidence that a scaling description holds for the three types of surface driving considered (KPZ advection, EW, and KPZ antiadvection), although the scaling functions differ considerably in the three cases, reflecting the different degrees of clustering in both space and time.
+In this work, we have characterized the intermittent steady state of passive particles driven by fluctuating surfaces, and the manner in which such a steady state is approached.
+We have given strong evidence that a scaling description holds for the three types of surface driving considered (KPZ advection, EW, and KPZ antiadvection), although the scaling functions differ considerably in the three cases, reflecting the different degree of clustering in both space and time.

-It was known earlier that the single particle dynamical exponent $z$, defined through $\mathcal{R}(t) \sim t^{1/z}$, coincides with the surface dynamical exponent for KPZ advection \cite{BP1993, DrosselPRB2002, Chin2002, NMB_2006}, and differs from it for antiadvection \cite{DK2000, DrosselPRB2002, NMB_2006}, indicating that particles are slaved to the surface dynamics in the former case.
-For EW driving, logarithmic corrections to $z=z_s$ were indicated earlier \cite{BP1993, Huveneers}, and our study corroborates this finding.
-The exponent $z$ is significant for our study of the many-particle system, as it enters in scaling descriptions of correlations, both in steady state and in the coarsening and aging regimes.
+It was known earlier that the single particle dynamic exponent $z$, defined through $\mathcal{R}(t) \sim t^{1/z}$, coincides with the surface dynamic exponent for KPZ advection \cite{BP1993, DrosselPRB2002, Chin2002, NMB_2006}, and differs from it for antiadvection \cite{DK2000, DrosselPRB2002, NMB_2006}, indicating that particles are slaved to the surface dynamics in the former case.
+For EW driving, logarithmic corrections to $z=z_s$ were indicated earlier \cite{BP1993, Huveneers}.
+Our study corroborates this finding and provides an estimate of the power of the logarithm.
+The exponent $z$ is significant for our study of the many-particle system, as it enters in scaling descriptions of correlations, both in the steady state and in the coarsening and aging regimes.

 In order to understand the correlation between two passive particles, we studied the evolution of the probability distribution $P(r_s, t)$ of their separation for the three different drivings.
-In \cite{Ueda_Sasa2015} it was found numerically that $P(0,t)$ approaches a nonzero constant as $t \rightarrow \infty$ even though $ \langle r_s^2 \rangle \sim t$ for large $t$.
-We showed that these features follow from the fact that $P(r_s,t)$ scales, and is a function of $r_s/\mathcal{L}(t)$ with $\mathcal{L}(t) \sim t^{1/z}$.
-Interestingly, the time evolution of the average overlap of trajectory pairs, which enters into the discussion of replica symmetry breaking in trajectory space \cite{Ueda_Sasa2015}, is also obtained from the scaling form of $P(r_s,t)$.
+In \cite{Ueda_Sasa2015} it was found numerically that with KPZ driving, $P(0,t)$ approaches a nonzero constant as $t \rightarrow \infty$ even though $ \langle r_s^2 \rangle \sim t$ for large $t$.
+We showed that these features follow from the fact that $P(r_s,t)$ is a function of $r_s/\mathcal{L}(t)$ with $\mathcal{L}(t) \sim t^{1/z}$.
+Interestingly, we found that the time evolution of the average overlap of trajectory pairs, which enters into the discussion of replica symmetry breaking in trajectory space \cite{Ueda_Sasa2015}, is also obtained from the scaling form of $P(r_s,t)$.

 In the many-particle system, clustering of particles leads to intermittency in space and time.
 Our numerical study of the phenomenon was supplemented by analytic arguments for a simplified sticky slider model, which suggested scaling forms for the passive particle model with all three drivings.
 Spatial multiscaling was demonstrated numerically in the steady state for all three drivings, with KPZ advection showing the strongest effect, EW driving being intermediate, and antiadvection displaying the weakest effect of the three, but still quite different from the usual scaling.
 Further, intermittency was also quantified by monitoring the divergence of flatness as a function of scaled distance or time, confirming the sequence of relative strengths.